excited-bore/vim-tmux-kitty-navigator/README.md

   vnoremap <silent><C-S-Right> :<C-u>TmuxKittyNavigate Right<cr>gv
 ```

-Also, sinds this plugin is heavily based on `vim-tmux-navigator`, it reuses some of the conf variables, namely:
+Sinds this plugin is heavily based on `vim-tmux-navigator`, it reuses some of the configuration variables, namely:

 ```
  let g:tmux_navigator_save_on_switch